-A terminal one-semeser laboratory designed

-to acquaint non-science students with how chemistry and science affect their lives.
+A terminal one-semeser laboratory designed to acquaint non-science students with how chemistry and science affect their lives.
 Experiments are applied to problems of current interest, such as acid rain.
 Methods which chemists and other scientists use in their attempts to solve such problems are introduced.
 Not available for credit to science majors.
 Corequisite: CHEM 104.
 Credits: 1(0-2).
-Offered when demand is sufficient.
+Not offered on a regular basis.